-For a longer bio, press releases, interview questions, Suzanne’s headshots, book covers, or articles please go to the PRESS KIT PAGE.
+For more info, headshots, book covers, or articles please go to the PRESS KIT PAGE.